rootEnginear/Quantographer/README.md

 # Quantographer

 > This project is a part of CPE401 Computer Engineering Project I and CPE402 Computer Engineering Project II, King Mongkut's University of Technology Thonburi.
-For detailed information, please read the project report (soon).
+For detailed information, please read the project report [here](https://github.com/rootEnginear/Quantographer/blob/main/No49_FullReport.pdf).

 In this project, we have created a quantum circuit editor to help end users comprehend, analyze, optimize, and select the statistically optimum transpiler for their quantum circuit.